 “Chloroquine is safe for malaria treatment and for prevention in some cases, but when you get to the upper limits, there is toxicity,” she said.
 These drugs also have side effects like headache, dizziness, nausea, vomiting, and psychiatric reactions.

-Of 18 clinical trials currently listed on clinicaltrials.gov as investigating the safety and efficacy of hydroxychloroquine to treat COVID-19, only one has been completed.
-That study, conducted by researchers in China, randomised 30 patients to receive either hydroxychloroquine and conventional treatments or just conventional treatments.
+Of 18 clinical trials currently listed on clinicaltrials.gov as investigating the safety and efficacy of hydroxychloroquine to treat Covid-19, only one has been completed.
+That study, conducted by researchers in China, randomized 30 patients to receive either hydroxychloroquine and conventional treatments or just conventional treatments.
 The scientists did not find statistically significant differences between the outcomes of the two groups.